 - feeling tingly or numb

-Panic attacks come on fairly suddenly and lasts anywhere between a few minutes to half an hour.
+Panic attacks come on fairly suddenly and last anywhere between a few minutes to half an hour.

 Learn more about panic attacks.

 What is panic disorder?

 Panic disorder is something different again.
 People with panic disorder have repeated panic attacks, so many that it interferes with their life.

 Treatment of anxiety and panic